tinybirdco/flappy-tinybird-workshop/README.md

 4. To generate dummy data, you will use the open source tool Mockingbird to stream data to Tinybird's [Events API](https://www.tinybird.co/docs/ingest/events-api), an easy-to-use HTTP API that enables high-throughput streaming ingestion.
 Launch [Mockingbird](https://mockingbird.tinybird.co/?host=us_gcp&datasource=events_api&token=&eps=100&withLimit=on&limit=1000000&generator=Tinybird&endpoint=us_gcp&generatorName=Tinybird&template=Flappybird&schema=Preset), go to `Settings`, paste your token in the `Data Source API Token` input, and click `Save`.

+> _Note_: The Mockingbird URL is pre-filled with the region and Data Source name from previous steps.
+Please take this into account if you wish to make any changes.

-5. Scroll down and click `Preview` to see a sample message.
+6. Scroll down and click `Preview` to see a sample message.
 Then, scroll further and click `Start Generating!` to stream data to Tinybird.

-6. Return to Tinybird, navigate to the `events_api` Data Source, and confirm that data is being ingested.
+7. Return to Tinybird, navigate to the `events_api` Data Source, and confirm that data is being ingested.

-In just a few clicks, you set up streaming ingestion into Tinybird!
+🎊 In just a few clicks, you set up streaming ingestion into Tinybird!

 ## Build API Endpoints